DSA Without CS Degree: The Gap Isn't Intelligence

 Both paths skip the prerequisite layer.
 LeetCode throws you into pattern application before you've built the foundation those patterns rest on.
 Videos give you exposure without the ordered progression that turns exposure into skill.

-This is where it shows up: you hit a wall around medium-difficulty problems.
+This is where it shows up: you hit a wall around medium difficulty problems.
 Easy problems test isolated concepts.
 Mediums combine them.
-If your foundation has gaps, if you learned hash tables without deeply understanding arrays, or attempted DP without solid recursion skills, mediums expose those gaps instantly.
+If your foundation has gaps, if you learned hash tables without deeply understanding arrays, or attempted DP without solid recursion skills, mediums expose every weak spot instantly.

 The prerequisite map that closes the gap